 A-604: Documenting Credential Attainment

-Credential Attainment (CA) must be clearly documented in ReHabWorks and in the paper case file for all VR customers who are enrolled in a training or education program that leads to a secondary school diploma or a recognized postsecondary credential.
+Credential Attainment (CA) must be clearly documented in ReHabWorks (RHW) and in the paper case file for all VR customers who are enrolled in a training or education program that leads to a secondary school diploma or a recognized postsecondary credential.

 This requirement applies to both current VR customers and VR customers whose cases were closed during the program year.

-Once the customer successfully completes the training or education program and receives documentation of that achievement VR staff:
+Once the customer successfully completes the training or education program and receives documentation of that achievement, VR staff:

 enters a CA in RHW; and